hbctraining/Pseudobulk-for-scRNAseq/lessons/milo.md

 Each dot represents a different neighborhood, with the size of the dot representing how many cells belong to that neighborhood.
 The color of the circle represent the log-fold change for that neighborhood, from the `da_results` object.

 We can also represent the neighborhoods according to the group structure that was calculated with the `groupNhoods()` function.
 The expectation here would be that the group structure bears a resemblance the clusters calculated after subsetting the data.

+Note that the exact number of groups may vary due to randomness in the model, but the overall groupings should be similar.

 ```r